 |Number of complaints pending as at the beginning of the financial year ||NIL |

 |Number of complaints filed during the financial year ||NIL |

 |Number of complaints pending as on end of the financial year ||NIL |

-The Bank has implemented the Protected Disclosure Policy (Whistle Blower Policy) sincethe year 2007 intended to promote participation of employees at all levels and detectionof corruption misuse of Office criminal offences suspected/actual fraud failure tocomply with the rules and regulations prescribed by the Bank and any events/ actsdetrimental to the interest of the Bank depositors and the public resulting infinancial loss/operational risk loss of reputation etc. Further the mechanism adopted by the Bankencourages the Whistle Blower to report genuine concerns or grievances andprovides for adequate safeguards against victimization of Whistle Blower who avails suchmechanism and also provides for direct access to the Chief of Internal Vigilance (CIV) ingeneral and Chairman of the Audit Committee in exceptional cases.
+The Bank has implemented the Protected Disclosure Policy (Whistle Blower Policy) sincethe year 2007 intended to promote participation of employees at all levels and detectionof corruption misuse of Office criminal offences suspected/actual fraud failure tocomply with the rules and regulations prescribed by the Banks and any events/ actsdetrimental to the interest of the Bank depositories and the public resulting infinancial loss/operational risk loss of reputation etc. Further the mechanism adopted bythe Bank encourages the Whistle Blower to report genuine concerns or grievances andprovides for adequate safeguards against victimization of Whistle Blower who avails suchmechanism and also provides for direct access to the Chief of Internal Vigilance (CIV) ingeneral and Chairman of the Audit Committee in exceptional cases.
 The Vigil mechanism isreviewed periodically.
 The details of Whistle Blower Policy is posted in our website andavailable at the link https://kamatakabank.com/sites/default/files/2017-09/PoNcy%20on%20Disclosure%20Scheme.pdf